Testing Modified Gravity Theories with Numerical Solutions of the External Field Effect in Rotationally Supported Galaxies: Acknowledgments

 \section{Acknowledgments}

-We thank M. Milgrom for discussions.
+This manuscript benefited from comments from anonymous referees.
 This research was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government(MSIT) (No.\ NRF-2022R1A2C1092306).
 HD was supported by a McWilliams Fellowship and a Royal Society University Research Fellowship (grant no. 211046).